Healing from Complex PTSD

 Coercive Control and High-Control Groups

 Some clients have experienced systematic control over their beliefs, behaviors, relationships, and access to information.
+This is a profound violation of autonomy and attachment.
 This might include:

 - Coercive intimate partnerships where one partner controls the other's reality